>2023

 Wizarding forces involved: A handful.

-Yeah you said something retarded, how brave.
+Yeah you said something moronic, how brave.

 Nah, I’m right.
 The only objectively bad decision he made was choosing to duel Harry in the graveyard.
-And even then he got fucked over the brother wands, which absolutely nobody could have expected to happen.
+And even then he got fricked over the brother wands, which absolutely nobody could have expected to happen.

 >tries to kill a child